RealDeop/NPST/README.md

 needed lib:

+        pip install subprocess

   if you wish to use the gui version download:

         pip install tkinter